biyoceju/First_Solidity_Project/README.md

 # My first Token

 The purpose of this program is to create a token called CELIO, abbreviated CEY and with an initial total supply of 2000 ceys.
+It is the first project, I wrote in solidity after following the course entitled 'Getting Started in Solidity' on metacrafters.io.

 ## Description